Why Is My Pet Coughing and Sneezing?

 When to Take your Pet to the Vet for Sneezing and Coughing

 If your pets only sneeze and cough occasionally, it’s unlikely that they need to be taken to the vet.
 The real issue comes when the pet has sneezing and coughing that lasts for a long time or that is persistent.
 Also, if your pet has sneezing and coughing paired with other symptoms like trouble breathing or discharge from the eyes or nose, it’s important to seek veterinary help.
-Coughing might also be a symptom of kennel cough, a potentially deadly disease that can be treated and prevented.
 If your pets have a persistent sneeze or cough, it is always best to err on the side of caution and get them to a vet to see if there are any issues that can be taken care of.

 For those in the West End or Glen Allen, VA, area, we at Short Pump Animal Hospital are ready to help get your pet treated and to resolve any health issues they may have.
-For more information, contact us today.
+For more information, call (804) 360-0100 or contact us today.
 We want to make sure your pet is happy and healthy!